OpenRouter + Datadog Observability Setup Guide

 Why This Matters for Production

 Once the data starts flowing, you move from "guessing" to "engineering".
-Here is what you get out of the box:
+Here's what you get out of the box:

 1. Cost Attribution

 Datadog will track the exact cost of every request.
-You can break this down by model, by user (if you pass user IDs in headers), or by feature.
+You can break this down by model, by user, or by feature.

-- SRE Take: Set up a monitor to alert you if your hourly spend spikes by 200%.
+SRE Critical: Set up a monitor to alert you if your hourly spend spikes by 200%.
 Catch infinite loops or abusive traffic before the monthly bill arrives.
+LLM costs can 10x in minutes if a function gets stuck in a retry loop.

 2. Latency Waterfalls

-- SRE Take: Use this data to dynamically route traffic.
+Use this data to dynamically route traffic.
 If a model's P99 latency breaches your SLA, failover to a faster, smaller model.
+Example: Route verbose requests to gpt-4-turbo, factual requests to gpt-3.5-turbo.

 3. Quality & Error Tracking

-When a request fails, you need to know if it was a timeout, a rate limit, or a content policy violation.
-Datadog captures the full error trace.
+When a request fails, you need to know if it was:

 Conclusion